 Travel through a neon portal to begin your journey exploring stories that highlight who we were in the past, who we are now, and where we are heading into the future.
 These AR trails were built using a range of new technologies.
-From LiDAR 3D scanning to spatial audio, experience storytelling live never before.
+From LiDAR 3D scanning to spatial audio, experience storytelling like never before.

 AR in StoryTrails

-We have three individual AR experiences available across each stop of the tour.
+We have three different AR experiences available:

 1) A Moment Across Time

 - A one-stop experience